LogtalkDotOrg/logtalk.org/_pages/using_tools_with_prolog.md

 directly support Prolog code.

-**Note:** If you're instead considering porting a Prolog application to Logtalk, there's a tool, [`wrapper`](tools.html#prolog-porting) that can help.
+**Note:** If you're instead considering porting a Prolog application to Logtalk, there's a [`wrapper`](tools.html#prolog-porting) tool that can help.
 In that case, this is not the guide you're looking for.

 ### Plain Prolog code

-Applying the Logtalk developer tools to plain Prolog code (i.e. Prolog code not encapsulated in modules) requires wrapping the code using Logtalk objects.
+Applying the Logtalk developer tools to plain Prolog code (i.e., Prolog code not encapsulated in modules) requires wrapping the code using Logtalk objects.
-A simple way of doing it is loading the [`hook_objects`](https://logtalk.org/library/library_index.html#hook-objects) library and then use the [`object_wrapper_hook`](https://logtalk.org/library/object_wrapper_hook_0.html) object.
+A simple way of doing it is loading the [`hook_objects`](https://logtalk.org/library/library_index.html#hook-objects) library and then using the [`object_wrapper_hook`](https://logtalk.org/library/object_wrapper_hook_0.html) object.
 For example, assuming a `foo.pl` file: